Intrinsic rigidity of extremal horizons: Abstract

 \section{Abstract}

 We prove that the intrinsic geometry of compact cross-sections of any vacuum extremal horizon must admit a Killing vector field.
 If the cross--sections are two--dimensional spheres, this implies that the most general solution is the extremal Kerr horizon and completes the classification of the associated near-horizon geometries.
 The same results hold with a cosmological constant.
-Furthermore, we also deduce that any non-trivial vacuum near-horizon geometry, with a non-positive cosmological constant, must have an $SO(2,1)$ isometry in all dimensions under no symmetry assumptions.
+Furthermore, we also deduce that any non-trivial vacuum near-horizon geometry, with a non-positive cosmological constant, must have a Lie algebra of Killing vector fields that contains $\mathfrak{sl}(2)\times \mathfrak{u}(1)$ in all dimensions under no symmetry assumptions.
 We also show that, if the cross-sections are two-dimensional, the horizon Einstein equation is equivalent to a single fourth order PDE for the K\"ahler potential, and that this equation is explicitly solvable on the sphere if the corresponding metric admits a Killing vector.